Video Monetization

 Find affiliate opportunities by:

 Once you’ve found affiliate partners and joined their program, start monetizing your live streams by showcasing the product during your video.
 You could even host a tutorial or workshop that tells viewers how to achieve something using the affiliated product.
+All you need to do is include an affiliate link in the description of your video for viewers to use.

 A screenshot of an affiliate program dashboard.